 -Improve boating safety by providing harbors of refuge for marine boaters.

 -Provide developed destination points for boat-in and fly-in anglers.

-LAND ACQUISITIONS-Purchase private lands, acquire management rights to state lands and acquire easements that are needed to:
+LAND ACQUISITIONS-Purchase private lands, acquire management rights to state lands and acquire easements that are needed to provide access for recreational boaters and sport anglers.